The Aerospace Sector Uses 3D Printing To Improve Efficiency

 Kevlar: Strong and exceedingly ductile.
 Perfect for constant dynamic loads.

-Markforged industrial printers are highly affordable machines for industrial uses, but most importantly, this technology is a possibility for their desktop models like the Onyx Pro.
+Markforged industrial printers are highly affordable machines for industrial uses, but most importantly, this technology is a possibility for their desktop models.
 Now aerospace applications are possible for much smaller budgets and, as a consequence, a form of democratization for entrepreneurs ready to innovate in this area.

 To summarize, additive manufacturing has proven to be exceptional as a technology for improving in aerospace applications, making it more efficient and reachable than ever.